Categories: Technology

 FedEx Refused To Deliver A Huawei Phone

-Views: 10
+Views: 13

 If you were planning to ship a Huawei phone through FedEx to America, you might be in for a surprise.
-This week, writers at PC Magazine tried to ship a Huawei P30 from a UK office to a US one, and were surprised to find it sent back a few days later.
+This week, writers at PC Magazine tried to ship a Huawei P30 from a UK office to a US one, and were surprised to find it was sent back a few days later.

-Since the sender had identified the phone down to the IMEI number, it was clear from the beginning that box contained a Huawei phone, but the package was actually shipped all the way from London to Indianapolis — from the UK’s Parcelforce to its US partner FedEx — until a legal issue emerged and the shipment was returned to the UK.
+Since the sender had identified the phone down to the IMEI number, it was clear from the beginning that the box contained a Huawei phone, but the package was actually shipped all the way from London to Indianapolis — from the UK’s Parcelforce to its US partner FedEx — until a legal issue emerged and the shipment was returned to the UK.

 Crucially, there wasn’t a specific law referenced; the company simply decided it would rather not take on the trouble of figuring out if this was kosher or not.